The Monthly Scoop: April No Annual Fee Update

 How do I apply for a no annual fee credit card?

 You’ll need to provide some details like identification, bank statements, and payslips, and meet certain eligibility criteria such as age and proof of residency.
+It's pretty straightforward at the end of the day.

 Why choose a no annual fee credit card?